lichen-community-systems/youme/docs/midi-events.md

 ## Tune Request

 A message sent to analog synthesizers requesting that they tune their oscillators.
-In the JSON format used by YouMe, this message would look something like:
+In the JSON format used by YouMe, this message looks something like:

 ```json5
 {